owieczka/dotfiles-linux-public/README.md

 - diff3
 - git log

+# Micro editor

+Micro editor is my favorite text editor for terminal.

+In my configuration I have use:

+- 2 spaces indentation
+- spaces instead of tabs
+- word warp

 # Tmuxinator

 `tx-start` - alias for great tool `tmuxinator-fzf-start.sh` which allows to start tmux session from project